marzukia/blog/content/posts/genetic-algorithim-cs.md

 Have you ever heard of a genetic algorithm?

 In the context of sexual reproduction, an offspring inherits half of it's mother's genes and half of it's father's genes.
-The inheritance on which specific genes are received are completely random, the offspring's genes therefore are a random mixture of it's two parents.
-Random mutations on random genes can occur during reproduction which can cause negative or positive effects to occur.
+The inheritance of genes occurs completely randomly, the offspring's genes are a random mixture of it's two parents.

 This amalgamation of genes means that the offspring gains a combination of both negative and positive familiar traits.
 If you have a tall mother, and a short father with stocky legs you may end up being a tall man with stocky legs.
 Or you may end up being a short girl with lanky legs.

+Random mutations also occur on during reproduction which can cause negative or positive effects to occur.
+This means that your offspring may by chance, get a mutation which causes them to have one stocky leg and one lanky leg.

 Natural selection is the key mechanism of evolution whereby those with favourable genes are more likely to survive than those who do not.
 For example, imagine an ancient human who had a mutation which provided him greater than average strength in his arms, as a result, he was able to throw spears farther than his peers.
 In this scenario, this advantage in his ability to hunt has given him an evolutionary advantage over other humans in his environment; this in turn provides him a greater chance of propagating his genes to the next generation.